Center for Student Progress

 International Student and Faculty Services

 The International Programs Office (IPO) coordinates international student recruitment and admission, the international student health insurance program, and the Stephen and Brigitta Hanzeley International Student Scholarship.
 The IPO also provides immigration-related services for international students, faculty, and staff.
+IPO houses the English Language Institute, the International Pathway Program, as well as the Summer in America Program.
+IPO also manages the International Memoranda of Understanding agreements for departments across the University.
 For more information about requirements for enrolled international students, see “Requirements for Nonimmigrant Students” (located under the Credit Hours/Class Standing/Majors section of the catalog).

 International Student Association (ISO)